|11/2018 Law contents||GRI Standard*||Location / additional information|

 |Occupational accidents, in particular their frequency and severity, as well as occupational diseases; disaggregated by gender.||403-9, 403-10||Table of GRI Standards Indicators.

 Ferrovial makes no distinction in its accident rates by gender, as health and safety measures are applied equally throughout the company, without differentiating between genders.

 |Social relations||Organization of social dialogue, including procedures for informing, consulting, and negotiating with employees.||103-2||

 |Percentage of employees covered by collective bargaining agreements by country.||2-11||

 |Balance of collective bargaining agreements (particularly in the field of occupational health and safety).||403-1, 403-4||

-The number of company collective bargaining agreements signed in 2021 was 1.052 (629 in 2020).
-In the aforementioned collective bargaining agreements there are provisions, articles, chapters or even specific titles that regulate different obligations in terms of occupational risk prevention, (Occupational Safety and Health), thereby giving compliance and adaptation to the regulation in each country.
-In the collective bargaining held during 2021, matters and obligations relating to occupational health and safety have been renewed, or even improved in some cases, as a result of Ferrovial’s commitment to the welfare of its employees and their health and safety at work.
+The number of company collective bargaining agreements signed in 2022 was 147 (1,052 in 2021).
+In the aforementioned collective bargaining agreements there are provisions, articles, chapters or even specific titles that regulate different obligations in terms of occupational risk prevention, (occupational health and safety), thus complying with and adapting to the regulations in each country.
+In the collective bargaining held during the year 2021, the matters and obligations relating to occupational health and safety have been

 |Total number of hours of training by professional||404-1||Table of Indicators GRI Standards (404-1)|